Webskey/Stopwatch/README.md

 # Stopwatch - Java Swing application
 ## Measures time spent on an activity
-### Thanks to the database connection, you can monitor and control how much time you are spending daily or weekly on all activities
-### Connects with database, allows to see time spent on all activities that day, that week or all times.
+### Connects with database and allows to monitor time spent on all activities daily, weekly or overall.

 ## Built with
 * Java